Mohican language: Vowels

-Examples of Mohican words
+Vocabulary

 The table below presents a sample of Mohican words, written first in a linguistically oriented transcription, followed by the same words written in a practical system that has been used in the linguistically related dialect of Munsee.
 The linguistic system uses a raised dot (·) to indicate vowel length.
 Although stress is mostly predictable, the linguistic system uses the acute accent to indicate predictable main stress.
 As well, predictable voiceless or murmured //ă// is indicated with the breve accent (˘).
 Similarly, the breve accent is used to indicate an ultra-short /[ə]/ that typically occurs before a single voiced consonant followed by a vowel.
 The practical system indicates vowel length by doubling the vowel letter, and maintains the linɡuistic system's practices for marking stress and voiceless/ultra-short vowels.
 The practical system uses orthographic sh for the phonetic symbol //š//, and ch for the phonetic symbol //č//.